manesjonathan/manesjonathan/README.md

   - GTA
 - **Animals**

-## You can always count on me to help you resolve a bug.
+## You can always count on me to help you find and resolve a bug.

 <<[previous](https://github.com/Hugo-Goorickx) || Jonathan Manes || [next](https://github.com/luffypirateking)>>